aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.8.rst.txt

     to indicate that an operation is not allowed or that a resource is not available.

+    I suspect that you are trying to connect to a server and that a connection cannot be made.

+    If that is the case, check for typos in the URL and check your internet connectivity.

     Execution stopped on line 7 of file TESTS:\runtime\test_os_error.py.

        5:     from urllib import request, error